-- Lead-free solders (with a solidus line above 250°C): Bi-2.5Ag; BiAgX®, Au-20Sn, Sn->43Sb, n-(4-6)Al(Ga,Ge,Mg), Sn+(Cu, Ni, etc.) (see also Annex IV for a list of alternatives and their melting temperatures); - Adhesives are also named as a potential substitute.
+- Lead-free solders (with a solidus line above 250°C): Bi-2.5Ag; BiAgX®, Au-20Sn, Sn->43Sb, n-(4-6)Al(Ga,Ge,Mg), Sn+(Cu, Ni, etc.) (see also Table 4 in the Umbrella Project exemption application for a list of alternatives and their melting temperatures); - Adhesives are also named as a potential substitute.

-Table 5 of the application provides a compilation of advantages and disadvantages of the various candidates.
-It is reproduced in Annex III.
+Table 5 of the application provides a compilation of advantages and disadvantages of the various candidates (see Table 5 in the Umbrella Project exemption application).